• Skip to main content

 Yes, you COULD tie the legs together.
 Yes, you COULD stick a lemon or something in the cavity.
 They’re both great ideas.
 But I actually don’t do either.
 I never want to go get string (and just FYI, any old string will do, including NOT dyed sewing string) and unless I have half a lemon sitting around, I never put anything in the cavity.

-You’re looking for about 15 minutes per pound.
 Mine is 6 pounds, I estimated 90 minutes.
-But I started checking at 70 minutes and was done at about 80 minutes.
+But I started checking at 70 minutes and it was done at about 80 minutes.

 If you don’t, no worries!!
 Your testing is also simple: